 This does not refer to the physical descendants of Abraham, but to his spiritual children.
 These are his descendants, sprung not from the flesh only, but who, whether circumcised or not, have followed him in faith.
 Circumcised as he was, Abraham believed, and this was credited to him as an act of righteousness.

 The coming of the Savior was promised to Abraham and to his descendants for ever.
 These are the children of promise, to whom it is said: If you belong to Christ, then you are descendants of Abraham, heirs in accordance with the promise.

 But it is right that before the birth of the Lord or of John, their mothers should utter prophecies; for just as sin began with a woman, so too does redemption.
 Through the deceit of one woman, grace perished; the prophecies of two women announce its return to life.

-This excerpt from the Venerable Bede’s commentary on Luke (Lib 1, 46-55: CCL 120, 37-39) is used in the Roman Catholic Church’s Office of Readings during the Fourth Week of Advent, on December 22, reflecting on the Magnificat, the Canticle of the Blessed Virgin Mary proclaimed during her visitation of her cousin Elizabeth.
+This post is an excerpt from the Venerable Bede’s commentary on Luke 1 (Lib 1, 46-55: CCL 120, 37-39).
+It appears in the Roman Catholic Church’s Office of Readings during the Fourth Week of Advent, on December 22.
+It reflects on the Magnificat, the Canticle of the Blessed Virgin Mary proclaimed during her visitation of her cousin Elizabeth.